o2r-project/o2r-platform/README.md

 docker network inspect test_o2rnet
 ```

+You can remove the storage volumes by running `docker-compose down -v`.

 #### Host preparation

 Elasticsearch requires the ability to create many memory-mapped areas ([mmaps](https://en.wikipedia.org/wiki/Mmap)s) for fast access.
 The usual max map count check setting is [configured to low on many computers](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/_maximum_map_count_check.html).
 You must configure `vm.max_map_count` on the host to be at least `262144`, e.g. on Linux via `sysctl`.
 You can find instructions for all hosts (including Docker Toolbox) in the [Elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/docker.html#docker-cli-run-prod-mode).